oleks/eduroam-wpa_supplicant/README.md

 straight-forward to exert grand control over your configuration.

-To this end, it is a shame that [the generic eduroam web-site](www.eduroam.org) seemingly offers no documentation on how to set up your `wpa_supplicant`.
-(But correct me if I'm wrong!)
-Instead, they offer installers to end-users, including a shell-script for Linux users (which you could regard as primitive, but honest documentation).
-Some institutions do offer raw `wpa_supplicant` documentation, but in an ad-hoc fashion (i.e., without any guarantee that the configuration will work at another institution).
+To this end, it is a shame that [the generic eduroam web-site](www.eduroam.org) seemingly (i.e., correct me if I'm wrong) offers no documentation on how to set up your `wpa_supplicant`.
+Instead, they offer installers to end-users, including a shell-script for Linux users (which could be regarded as primitive, but honest documentation).
+Some institutions do offer raw `wpa_supplicant` documentation, but do so in an ad-hoc fashion (i.e., without any guarantee that the configuration will work at another institution).

 This is an attempt at establishing such a unified source.
 For now however, this is just an undocumented [`wpa_supplicant` configuration](supplicant.conf) that